govend/govend/README.md

 # Explicitly Update Package

-To update a package that has already been vendored inside your `vendor` directory simply use the `-u` network update flag.
-This flag has the same meaning as `go get -u` and will always try to use the network.
+To update a package that has already been vendored, simply use the `-u` network update flag.
+This flag has the same meaning as `go get -u` and will always use the network to download a fresh copy of the dependency.

 To update the gorilla `mux` package in your `$GOPATH` you would run: